willbryant/verm/README.md

 If you're using Ruby, you can use the Ruby client library (https://github.com/willbryant/verm-client-ruby) to get easy API one-liners.

-Use any language's HTTP client library to make POST requests to the path you want to store the file under, for example
+You can use any language's HTTP client library to make POST requests to the path you want to store the file under, for example:

 ```
 POST /2019/los_angeles/docs